Quick Links

 Power of Music

 Children are encouraged to learn an instrument and opportunity is given for our young musicians to perform, whether accompanying children entering church for collective worship or taking part in our musical concerts, designed to give experience of playing in front of a sympathetic audience.
 Children take part in the Young Rotary Musician competition.
-We take full advantage of the offers from our local Music Service Hub, who also provide a range of peripatetic teachers for individual music lessons (brass, wind, string and keyboard).
+We take full advantage of the offers from our local Music Service Hub, who also can provide a range of peripatetic teachers for individual music lessons (brass, wind, string and keyboard).

 Impact